 Of course, many restaurants participate in booking platforms such as open table which make it very easy for customers to see exact availability and compare offers during the booking process.
 There is no need for these restaurants to be called manually to make a booking.

-Of course, automation of restaurant booking in the way that Duplex allows, creates some possibility for abuse.
+Of course, automation of restaurant booking in the way that restaurant chatbots allows, creates some possibility for abuse.
 For example, it doesn’t seem right to allow Duplex to call several restaurants simultaneously to find out whether it is possible to book a table or not.
 This would lead to restaurants taking many more speculative calls and having to hire more telephone agents to deal with the calls.
-It’s arguable that the bot should be able to call several restaurants in order until it finds one with a table at the desired time.
+It’s arguable that the chatbot should be able to call several restaurants in order until it finds one with a table at the desired time.

-The chatbot case for booking using a Duplex-like bot, therefore, seems to be confined to the use case where the user has specific restaurants in mind, in order of preference, and those restaurants are not part of a restaurant booking platform.
+The restaurant chatbot case for booking using a Duplex-like bot, therefore, seems to be confined to the use case where the user has specific restaurants in mind, in order of preference, and those restaurants are not part of a restaurant booking platform.

 There are some restaurants that do not appear on booking platforms but allow online booking.
 It’s arguable that a chatbot could be an alternative to a web form for booking.
 A voice chatbot could allow for more convenient and speedy booking.

 A text chatbot, for example, could be simpler to use than a web form and at the same time allow the user to ask questions.

 FAQs are of course a common use case for chatbots and could easily apply to restaurants.

 One specific use case for restaurant chatbots is ordering food.
 It has been predicted for a while that a restaurant chatbot could take care of food ordering.

 It is already the case that high-end restaurants put their menus on Ipads.
 It should, therefore, be a relatively easy step to have customers order from the Ipads via a chatbot directly rather than dictating their order to a server.